Steve Busby

-Steven Lee "Buzz" Busby (born September 29, 1949) is an American former professional baseball pitcher in Major League Baseball (MLB) who played his entire career for the Kansas City Royals.
+Steven Lee "Buzz" Busby (/ˈbʌzbi/ BUZ-bee; born September 29, 1949) is an American former professional baseball pitcher in Major League Baseball (MLB) who played his entire career for the Kansas City Royals.
 He batted and threw right-handed.

 Busby threw the first two no-hitters in franchise history for the Royals.

 High school

 Busby attended Fullerton Union High School in Fullerton, California.

 Professional career

 A bright prospect, Busby won 56 games in his first three full seasons, only to have his career derailed by a rotator cuff tear.
 Drafted by the Royals in 1971 in the second round, the University of Southern California graduate made his major league debut the following season and stuck in the majors for good in 1973, when he won 16 games and on April 27 pitched the first no-hitter in Kansas City Royals history, defeating the Detroit Tigers at Tiger Stadium 3-0 on April 27.
 Busby became the first no-hit pitcher who did not come to bat during the entire game, with the American League having adopted the designated hitter rule that year.

 Late in the 1972 season on September 20 against the California Angels, Busby hit a first-inning grand slam only to have it taken back by the first base umpire John Rice, who said time out had been called to eject Jerry May.
 Nonetheless, Busby went on to hit a double and two singles in the game, while also earning the victory on the mound.

 In 1974, Busby enjoyed his best season, winning 22 games and making the American League All-Star team.
 He also pitched a second no-hitter on June 19, this one against the Milwaukee Brewers at County Stadium.
 Yielding only a second-inning walk to George Scott, Busby defeated the Brewers 2–0, besting Clyde Wright—himself a no-hit pitcher in 1970.
 With this no-hitter, Busby became the first pitcher in major-league history to throw no-hitters in each of his first two complete seasons.
 In 1975, he won 18 games and made the All-Star team again.